Permian Basin (North America): Midland Basin

-The westward-dipping Midland Basin is subdivided into several formations (Figure 4) and is composed of laminated siltstone and sandstone.
-The Midland Basin was filled via a large subaqueous delta that deposited clastic sediment into the basin.
+The westward-dipping Midland Basin is subdivided into several formations (figure 4) and is composed of laminated siltstone and sandstone.
+The Midland Basin was filled by a large subaqueous delta that deposited clastic sediment into the basin.
 Aside from clastic sediment, the Midland Basin also contains carbonate deposits originating from the Guadalupian times when the Hovey Channel allowed access from the sea into the basin.

 Central Basin Platform

 The Central Basin Platform (CBP) is a tectonically uplifted basement block capped by a carbonate platform.
 The CBP separates the Delaware and Midland Basins and is subdivided into several formations, from oldest to youngest Neal Ranch, Lennox Hills, Abo, Yeso, Glorieta, San Andres, Grayburg, Queen, Seven Rivers, Yates, and Tansill Formations (Figure 5).
 The sequence mainly comprises carbonate reef deposits and shallow marine clastic sediments.

 Eastern and Northwest Shelves

 The Eastern and Northwestern Shelves are composed of shelf edge reefs and shelf carbonates flanking the Delaware and Midland Basins that grade up-dip into siltstones and evaporites.
 The Eastern and Northwestern Shelves are subdivided into the San Andres, Grayburg, Queen, Seven Rivers, Yates, and Tansill Formations.